 “Recently, we were made aware of an incident where malicious actors obtained some Ring users’ account credentials (e.g., username and password) from a separate, external, non-Ring service and reused them to log in to some Ring accounts.
 Unfortunately, when the same username and password is reused on multiple services, it’s possible for bad actors to gain access to many accounts.
 Upon learning of the incident, we took appropriate actions to promptly block bad actors from known affected Ring accounts and affected users have been contacted.”

 So how can you protect your Ring smart cameras?
-It’s not hard.
 Here are some tips.

 Treat your passwords right

-Ring said the hacker was able to gain access to the Ring camera’s account because the owners reused their passwords.
-So make sure you use a unique password for your account.
-Also, make sure you create passwords that are hard to crack.
-Use a mix of numbers, upper- and lower-case letters, and symbols like exclamation points.
+Make sure you have a secure password for your Ring account, as well as your Wi-Fi network.
+Ring said the hacker was able to gain access to the Ring account because the owners reused their passwords from other platforms.
+So, make sure you use a unique password for your account.
+Also, make sure you create passwords that are hard to crack, using a mix of numbers, upper- and lower-case letters, and symbols like exclamation points.
 Try using phrases instead of just one word to make the password extra strong, too.
 If you hate coming up with passwords, use a password generator.
-To prevent forgetting your passwords, use a password vault.
+You should also update your passwords regularly to help prevent brute force attacks.
+To avoid forgetting your passwords, use a password vault.
 Here’s our list for the best password managers.

 There may be times when others need access to your Ring equipment.
 There’s a nifty way to allow this without sharing your login information and jeopardizing your security.
 Just add them as a shared user on the account.
 This gives the person, like your teen or roommate, access to view videos, use the two-way talk feature, and save videos, but they won’t have the master account’s login information.